Council offers a number of free educational opportunities for the community to learn more about our region's water, waste and recycling.

 - What do you think we can do to improve recycling and composting at the school?

-This stage requires a discussion on findings from the “litter audits” and “waste Audits” .It also requires recording of existing and recommended actions in the worksheet provided
+This stage requires a discussion on findings from the “litter audits” and “waste Audits” .It also requires recording of existing and recommended actions in the worksheet (PDF) provided

 During this stage, the previous waste-bills will be also be looked into to find out how many Bins are being paid for and how much rubbish was generated.